 Towards the end of term you get a one-week placement in a different school.
 You might decide to spend a week in a different type of school - switching from secondary to primary, or visiting a special school or sixth form college.
 It will be up to you and your mentor to decide this.

 Trainees typically begin applying for jobs in this term.
 As part of your training this term you will get advice on writing an application, attending an interview day, and what to do in an observed interview lesson.
 You attend sessions on how to prepare yourself for interview and, normally, your mentor and subject lead will write your references.

 You are now in school full time, and your teaching load is likely to increase towards what is normally expected of a newly qualified teacher (NQT).
 By the end of term you might well be teaching 15-20 hours a week.
 At this stage your mentor will be tailoring your training targets to ensure that you have addressed all of the Teachers’ Standards, and preparing you for the forthcoming NQT year.

 You will of course continue to read widely - both for your subject knowledge and your knowledge of curriculum and assessment - and your mentor will be there all the way to discuss what you have read.

 At the end of term you submit your teaching file and your mentor recommends you for the award of Qualified Teacher Status.
 If your mentor feels that you have not yet met the Teachers’ Standards then you might be asked to spend additional time in school to achieve this.

 Your post-graduate certificate in education

 When you train as a teacher, you work towards achieving Qualified Teacher Status.
 On top of QTS, you can also gain a postgraduate academic qualification, the PGCE.
-We offer a university-validated PGCE as part of your training year, validated by our university partner, the University of Suffolk.
+We offer a PGCE as part of your training year, validated by our university partner, the University of Suffolk.